dpla-attic/Metadata-Analysis-Workshop/Bash.md

 -rw-r--r--     2 Christina  staff   8.0K Sep 30 12:05 test.json
 ```

-#### cd, cd /, cd ./wherever, cd ../.., cd ~
+#### Change Directory `cd`

-We've now spent a great deal of time in our home directory.
-Let's go somewhere else.
-We can do that through the `cd` or Change Directory command:
+To move from your current directory (if you've not run anything else in the exercises above, you'll still be in your home directory) you can use the `cd` or Change Directory command:

 (Note: On Windows and Mac, by default, the case of the file/directory doesn't matter.
 On Linux it does.)